aws/aws-toolkit-azure-devops/Docs/codedeploy-deployment.rst

 Description
 ===========

-You can deploy a nearly unlimited variety of application content, such as code, web and configuration files, executable files, packages, scripts, and multimedia files. |CDlong| can deploy application content stored in |S3| buckets, GitHub repositories, or Bitbucket repositories.
-You don't need to change your existing code before you can use |CDlong|.
+This can be a variety of application content, such as code, web and configuration files, executable files, packages, scripts, and multimedia files.

 Parameters
 ==========